LGBTQ rights in South Africa: Apartheid era

 Under South Africa's ruling National Party from 1948 to 1994, homosexuality was a crime punishable by up to seven years in prison; this law was used to harass and outlaw South African gay community events and political activists.
 In January 1966, the Forest Town raid on a large party in Forest Town, Gauteng led to further restrictions on gay and lesbian South Africans.

 Despite state opposition, several South African gay rights organisations formed in the late 1970s.
 However, until the late 1980s gay organisations were often divided along racial lines and the larger political question of apartheid.
 The Gay Association of South Africa (GASA), based in the Hillbrow district in central Johannesburg, was a predominantly white organisation that initially avoided taking an official position on apartheid, while the Rand Gay Organisation was multi-racial and founded in opposition to apartheid.
+Lesbians in Love and Compromising Situations (LILACS) was founded in 1983 as the first South African lesbian-only society, by a group including Julia Nicol and Sheila Lapinsky.
+LILACS disbanded in 1985 due to disagreement among members as to whether the group should be involved in political campaigns rather than focus on social activities.

 Hubert du Plessis, one of the most prominent South African composers of the 20th century, was proudly and openly gay yet also a staunch supporter of the National Party and composed many nationalist works.
 He was outspoken about his sexuality, however, and appeared before Parliament in the late 1960s to protest the tightening of sodomy laws.

 In the country's 1987 general election, GASA and the gay magazine Exit endorsed the National Party candidate for Hillbrow, Leon de Beer.
 The campaign brought to a head the tensions between LGBT activists who overtly opposed apartheid and those that did not.
 De Beer was the National Party's first candidate to address gay rights, and advertised for his campaign in Exit.
 It was the general opinion of the gay community of Hillbrow that their vote was the deciding factor in de Beer's ultimate victory.

 From the 1960s to the late 1980s, the South African Defence Force forced white gay and lesbian soldiers to undergo various medical "cures" for their sexual orientation, including sex reassignment surgery.
 The treatment of gay and lesbian soldiers in the South African military was explored in a 2003 documentary film, titled Property of the State.